danvega/danvega-dev-nuxt/content/blog/2019/05/07/codesandbox-custom-theme.md

 title: "How to customize the VSCode Theme in CodeSandbox"
 date: "2019-05-08T01:56:43.680Z"
 published: true
-excerpt: "In this article, I am going to give you a quick tip on how to customize the VSCode Theme in CodeSandbox."
+description: "In this article, I am going to give you a quick tip on how to customize the VSCode Theme in CodeSandbox."
 author: "Dan Vega"
 tags: ["codesandbox"]
 cover: ./codesandbox-custom-theme-cover.png